BrookTsui/BrookTsui.github.io/_pages/about.md

   - /about.html
 ---

-My Chinese name is Horan Tsui or 崔浩然, but feel free to call me **Brook**, the English name I choose to remind me of being moderate.
-I also relish the pronunciation similar to 'book.'
+My Chinese name is Horan Tsui or 崔浩然, but feel free to call me **Brook**.
+I relish the pronunciation similar to 'book.'

 ## Here is my [CV](../files/Horan%20Tsui's%20CV.pdf)